Kernel Methods for the Approximation of Nonlinear Systems: Background

-If $A$ is unstable then the controllability and observability quantities defined in~\eqref{gramians} are undefined since the integrals will be unbounded.
-There may, however, still exist solutions to the Lyapunov equations~\eqref{gramians_lyap} when $A$ is unstable, and these solutions will be unique if and only if $\lambda(A)+\lambda(\bar{A}) \ne 0$.
-In this case balancing may be carried out as usual by finding (if possible) a transformation $T$ such that $W_c=W_o=\Sigma$ where $\Sigma$ is again diagonal and positive semidefinite~\cite{therapos, kenney}.
-Other approaches to balancing unstable linear systems exist (see~\cite{jonckheere,weiland} for the method of LQG balancing for example).
+If $F$ is unstable then the controllability and observability quantities defined in~\eqref{gramians} are undefined since the integrals will be unbounded.
+There may, however, still exist solutions to the Lyapunov equations~\eqref{gramians_lyap} when $F$ is unstable ~\cite{therapos, kenney}.
+Other approaches to balancing unstable linear systems exist (see~\cite{verriest1, verriest2, jonckheere,weiland} for the method of LQG balancing for example).

-Although several methods also exist for computing $T$~\cite{laub,li}, it is common to simply compute the Cholesky decomposition of $W_o$ so that $W_o=Z Z^{\tr}$, and form the SVD $U \Sigma^2 U^{\tr}$ of $Z^{\tr} W_c Z$.
-Then $T$ is given by $T=\Sigma^{\frac{1}{2}}U^{\tr}Z^{-1}$.
-We also note that the problem of finding the coordinate change $T$ can be seen as an optimization problem~\cite{antoulas} of the form
+Although several methods also exist for computing $Q$~\cite{laub,li}, it is common to simply compute the Cholesky decomposition of $W_o$ so that $W_o=Z Z^{\tr}$, and form the SVD $U \Sigma^2 U^{\tr}$ of $Z^{\tr} W_c Z$.
+Then $Q$ is given by $Q=\Sigma^{\frac{1}{2}}U^{\tr}Z^{-1}$.
+We also note that the problem of finding the coordinate change $Q$ can be seen as an optimization problem~\cite{antoulas} of the form $\min_{Q} \mbox{trace}[QW_cQ^{\ast}+Q^{-\ast}W_oQ^{-1}]$.